- ProfisBud logo - case study.

 After the initial exchange of thoughts I reduced gathered information into a group of keywords, which were supposed to inspire me down the design road and home me in on our target:

-- After digesting all of the received information and doing some research on company`s competition (especially their brandmarks), I knew that I want to concentrate on a design consisting of lettering and a separate graphic symbol.
-In such situation, I usually start the job with sketches of the symbol, and at this point I had three main ideas for it:
+- After digesting all of the received information and doing some research on company's competition (especially their brandmarks), I knew that I want to concentrate on a design consisting of lettering and a separate graphic symbol.
+In such situation, I usually start the job with sketches of the symbol, and at this point I had three main ideas for it:1.
+Lettermark based on the initial letters of company's name — “PB”.2.
+More traditional symbol clearly referring to the company's field of interest.

 Last concept required specifying exactly which animal would be best suited for the job.
 After having given it some though, I decided that a deer is a perfect fit — noble dweller of the woods, an animal of undoubted elegance and gracefulness.
 Moreover, it is not a predator, that might be bringing in some unwanted aggressive connotations, nor it is an animal associated strictly with any specific symbolism or industry.